 Ecuador maintains anti-biotechnology laws and regulations.
 Trade of genetically engineered (GE) products (i.e., soybean and soybean products, cotton, and corn) however continues.
-Beginning in August 2014, Ecuador will require mandatory labeling of food and beverage products containing more than 0.9 percent transgenic content.
-FAS Quito believes this could adversely affect the import of GE-content products.
-Ecuador justifies its actions claiming that the measure's objectives are to prevent unfair practices that may affect consumer rights.
-It also aims to prevent unfair competition arising between traders selling products with genetically engineered content and those who do not.
+Beginning in August 2014, Ecuador requires mandatory labeling of food and beverage products containing more than 0.9 percent transgenic content.
+This year's report provides an overview of the implementation of the new labeling requirement.
+The National Biosecurity Commission (Comisión Nacional de Bioseguridad - CONABIO) was established in 2015.
+The commission held its first formal meeting on May 6, 2015.
+CONABIO is expected to exercise jurisdiction over all biotechnology issues.